Poulpillow/S4_POO/README.md

 - 🟡 Guess the number
     - Improvement to do : anticipate player's errors (put anything that is not an integer)
 - 🟡 Hangman
+    - Improvement to do : put in different functions the code
-- 🟡 Adding a menu
+- 🟢 Adding a menu
-- 🔴 Noughts and Crosses
+- 🟠 Noughts and Crosses
 - 🔴 Connect 4
 - 🔴 Adding tests
 - 🔴 An AI for Hangman